fuhrmanator/cleanblog/_posts/2019-07-29-AnalyzingJavaWithMoose.md

                     extractAllTo: FileLocator imageDirectory.

                 "Since permissions are not preserved with ZipArchive#extractAllTo:"
-                LibC runCommand: 'chmod u+x VerveineJ-1.0.1/verveinej.sh' ]
+                "Note: This fails (silently) in a Windows VM" LibC runCommand: 'chmod u+x VerveineJ-1.0.1/verveinej.sh' ]
             ifFalse: [ self inform: 'Download failed.' ] ]
             on: HTTPProgress